annebeaubien/annebeaubien.github.io/Content/recipes/red_curry_sauce.md

 ---

-**Equipment:** 1 large flat-bottomed skillet with a tall lip, or a saucepan
+**Equipment:** 1 small sauce pan

 ---

 **Instructions:**

-1. Whisk the coconut milk, chili powder, black pepper, coriander, cumin, nutmeg, garlic, lime leaves, lime juice or zest, and salt together in a large flat bottomed skillet or a saucepan and bring to a simmer over medium heat.
+1. Whisk the coconut milk, chili powder, black pepper, parsley, cumin, nutmeg, lime juice and zest, lime leaves, and salt together in a small saucepan and bring to a simmer over medium heat.
-1. Simmer for 5-10 minutes depending on how soupy you like your red curry.
+1. Simmer for 10 minutes, make sure it doesn't boil over.
 1. The sauce is ready to use.
-Either refrigerate to use later or continue to INLINE-LINK-START title="Red Curry" href="../../../recipes/red-curry" target="_blank">Red Curry INLINE-LINK-END for ingredient and cooking recommendations.
+Either refrigerate/freeze to use later or continue to [Red Curry](https://wafflehearts.com/recipes/red_curry) for ingredient and cooking recommendations.